How Long Does It Take To Go From

 5. Automate Testing and Deployment

 Automating testing and deployment processes can significantly reduce the time it takes to release new versions of your app.
-Tools like Jenkins and CircleCI can automate the build, testing, and deployment process, freeing up developers to focus on writing code.
+Also, tools like Jenkins and CircleCI can automate the build, testing, and deployment process, freeing up developers to focus on writing code.
 Automated testing also helps ensure the quality of your app and reduces the risk of introducing bugs in production.

 FAQ